Bedwetting Nocturnal Enuresis

 Explaining to children

 It needs your child's co-operation to be dry at night.
 As soon as your child is old enough to understand, a simple explanation will help them.
 If you find it hard to explain bedwetting to your child, visit the website of the Children's Bowel and Bladder Society, ERIC, together.
-This can be found in the support groups section below.
-In the "Kids and Teens" tab, there are age-appropriate explanations and pictures for you to show your child.
+There are age-appropriate resources to help you.
+A link to this is available in the Further Reading section below.

 When old enough (about age 5 or 6 years), encourage your child to help change any wet sheets.
 It may be quicker for parents to do it, but many children respond to being given responsibility.
 It might also give extra motivation for them to get out of bed and go to the toilet to avoid the chore of changing the sheets.
 Try to make it a matter-of-fact routine with as little fuss as possible.